jcohen42/Engram/docs/4-helloworld.md

 Now that we know that we should write our code between the `program` sentence fragments, let's learn what we can put there!

 # Displaying Output
 For our first program, let's display a message on the **Output Viewer**.
-We use a special type of sentence, called an Output sentence in order to do this.
+We use a special type of sentence called an Output sentence in order to do this.
 This sentence begins with the word `Output` and is followed by a message surrounded by quotation marks.
 This is like how books use double quotes to show that someone is talking.
 After the second quotation mark, a period ends the sentence.
 Similar to English, all sentences in Engram end with periods.
 Let's put all of this together and put together an Output sentence:
 ```
 Begin program:
 	Output "Hello world!".